Modi critic under investigation amid crackdown on foreign charities

 "The NGO was cheating the government and even the donors," said a senior home ministry official, requesting anonymity.

-Since the start of the year, the government has cancelled the registration of nearly 9,000 charities for failing to declare details of donations from overseas.
+Since the start of the year, India's government has cancelled the registration of nearly 9,000 charities for failing to declare details of donations from overseas.

 Earlier this year, the Ford Foundation, one of the world's largest charitable funds, was put on a watch list after the home ministry said it was investigating the funding to Setalvad's group.